 Family doctor, Dr Lowri Kew, says: ‘Colds tend to come on gradually.
 Babies may have a stuffy nose and mild temperature and will probably sleep more.
 They may also go off their feeds, both because they feel unwell and because their stuffy nose makes feeding difficult.

 It can be hard to distinguish colds from flu, particularly in winter, when both are common.
 Flu symptoms are usually more severe, although this varies from case to case.
 Flu tends to start suddenly, with a higher body temperature, and leaves a child feeling extremely weak.

 Whenever you have a viral illness, such as a cold or flu, you’re more prone to getting a second bacterial infection on top of it.
 This may cause a chest or ear infection, sinusitis or tonsillitis.
 These can occur without a cold and may also be caused by viruses – all this can make it quite hard to know exactly what it is you’re suffering from.’

 When should I see a doctor about my baby’s cold or cough?

-* Babies can’t tell you what’s wrong and usually different illnesses, from colds to meningitis, have similar symptoms, such as going off feeds.
-A little one’s condition also tends to change rapidly: he gets sick quickly, and has fewer reserves than adults to cope with illness.
+- Babies can’t tell you what’s wrong and usually different illnesses, from colds to meningitis, have similar symptoms, such as going off feeds.
+A little one’s condition also tends to change rapidly: they get sick quickly and have fewer reserves than adults to cope with illness.

-* If your child stops eating, is drinking less and becomes lethargic or uninterested in what’s going on, take him to a doctor.
-If he develops a rash, gets worse after the first four or five days or isn’t improving after a week, it’s time to head to your GP.
+- If your child stops eating, is drinking less and becomes lethargic or uninterested in what’s going on, take them to a doctor.
+If they develop a rash, gets worse after the first four or five days or isn’t improving after a week, it’s time to head to your GP.

 How to tell if a cough or cold is serious: